awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

             --do-repartition True

-We will need to upload this helper script as well as the entry point script onto the Spark leader:
+We will need to save and upload this helper script to the Spark leader, and the ``distributed_executor.py`` entry point to an S3 location that the leader can access.
+From where you cloned graphstorm you can run:

 .. code-block:: bash

+    MY_BUCKET="enter-your-bucket-name-here" # The leader instance needs to be able to read this bucket aws s3 cp /path/to/graphstorm/graphstorm-processing/graphstorm_processing/distributed_executor.py
+        \ "s3://${MY_BUCKET}/emr-scripts/distributed_executor.py"
     aws emr put --cluster-id j-XXXXXXXXXX --key-pair-file /path/to/my-key-pair.pem \
         --src submit-gsp-job.sh
-    aws emr put --cluster-id j-XXXXXXXXXX --key-pair-file /path/to/my-key-pair.pem \
-        --src /path/to/graphstorm/graphstorm-processing/graphstorm_processing/distributed_executor.py

 Once the cluster is launched we can use the key pair we created and the cluster ID to log into the Spark leader